BasicWolf/archived-kaylee/doc/tutorial/server_side.rst

 Step 4: Server-Side Code
 ========================

-Now, let's work a bit on the server-side.
+Now, let's code a bit on the server-side.
 First, we need to import the required components of Kaylee::

+  # monte_carlo_pi.py

   from kaylee import Project, Task from kaylee.errors import InvalidResultError